ankane/rollup/README.md

 User.rollup("New users", last: 3)
 ```

-To recalculate a time range, use: [unreleased]
+To recalculate a time range, use:

 ```ruby
 User.rollup("New users", range: 1.week.ago.all_week)